tzipperle/mplstyle/docs/overview.rst

 Overview
 ============
-**mplstyle** is a Python package, which allows **matplotlib** users to simplify the process of improving plots' quality.
-Quite often font, size, legend, colors and other settings should be changed for making plots look better.
-Such changes can be remembered and stored in your own plot style, which can automatically change the way of making plots by importing it as a usual Python toolbox.
-In other words, with **mplstyle** you can set plotting settings once and use created configuration many times.
+**mplstyle** is a Python package, which allows **matplotlib** users to simplify the process of improving plots quality.
+Quite often font, size, legend, colors and other settings have to be changed to make graphs look better.
+Such changes can be saved and stored in your own plot style, which can automatically change the way of making plots by importing it as a usual Python toolbox.
+In other words, with **mplstyle** you can set plotting settings once and use your own configurations.

-The core of **mplstyle** is a **PLTbase** class contained list of methods, which change initial settings of **matplotlib**.
-Figure 1 illustrates these changes by plotting several trigonometric functions with and without **PLTbase**.
+The core of **mplstyle** is a **PLTbase** class containing a list of functions, which change the initial settings of **matplotlib**. :ref:`plt_with_without` illustrates these changes by plotting several trigonometric functions with and without the **PLTbase**.

+.. _plt_with_without:

 .. figure:: img/with_without.png
    :width: 90%